tangollama/cis411_lab0/labreports/LAB_JamesGelok.md

 # Step 4: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?

+It is storing the config information for circleci.

 - What do the various sections on the config file do?

+"version" specifies the version number.

+"jobs" nests many folders underneath it.

+"build" contains build information.

+"docker" contains information for the docker and circle ci image.

+"working_directory" specifies the working directory.

+"steps" specifies the steps that run for circle ci to behave properly, with many sections underneath it.

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

+It indicates the types of things we wish to update about our build at the same time indicating how to start our build.
+It should be the same each time we update it so that we can continuously update our build.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?

 # Step 5: Merging the feature branch